Table of Contents

 Three workflows worth stealing

-- Issue spec → Workspace plan → human review.
-Don’t let Workspace ship its first plan straight to PR.
-Treat the plan step as a checkpoint your team reviews like a design doc.
+- Issue spec, then Workspace plan, then human review.
+Don't let Workspace ship its first plan straight to PR.
+Treat the plan step as a checkpoint and review it like a design doc.

-- Workspace + Actions in the same loop.
-If your CI is on GitHub Actions, ask Workspace to read failing run logs as part of the diagnostic step.
-The integration is tighter than most teams use it.
+- Workspace and Actions in one loop.
+CI on GitHub Actions?
+Ask Workspace to read failing run logs as part of the diagnostic step.
+The integration is tighter than most teams ever use.

-- Pin Workspace to “labeled” issues.
-Don’t let it volunteer on every issue.
-Use a label (
+- Pin Workspace to labeled issues only.
+Don't let it volunteer on every issue.
+A label (

 Who should put Workspace at the center of their workflow